semonet/Lora-Cayenne-T-Beam/README.md

 ## Intro

-Fork from a fork.
-Fixed OTAA and added basic Cayenne support.
+In this Fork:
+1. Fixed OTAA
+2. Added basic Cayenne support

 This Fork from Bjoerns-TB, forked from DeuxVis, supports OLED display on the I²C interface on GPIO22 and GPI21.
 This repo contains a patched SSD1306 library from [smartnick](https://github.com/smartinick/Adafruit_SSD1306), enabling individual I²C pins and to set I²C Clock to 800kHz.